TL;DR

 4.2 Plan for the 90-night cliff

 After 90 nights, your property needs to earn differently.
 Many London hosts switch to 28+ day lets (which are exempt from the cap) for the remaining months.
 Others use the property personally or let it as a traditional assured shorthold tenancy.
 Plan your annual strategy around this transition rather than being caught off guard.
-See our guide to the London 90-day Airbnb rule for the full breakdown.
+See the guide to the London 90-day Airbnb rule for the full breakdown.

 5. When professional management helps